alexcheng1982/docker-magento2/README.md

 **Please note: this Docker image is for development and testing only, not for production use.
 Setting up a Magento 2 production server requires more configurations.
 Please refer to [official documentations](http://devdocs.magento.com/guides/v2.2/config-guide/deployment/).**

+## Magento 2 installation types

+Magento 2 has three different ways to [install](http://devdocs.magento.com/guides/v2.0/install-gde/bk-install-guide.html), for users, integrators and developers.
+This Docker image uses **integrator** as the default installation type, so the **Web Setup Wizard** can be used.
+For each version, both integrator and developer installation types are available.
+The user installation type is not currently supported.

+For example, Magento 2 version `2.2.2` has tag `2.2.2`, `2.2.2-integrator` and `2.2.2-developer`. `2.2.2` is the same as `2.2.2-integrator`.

 Below are some basic instructions.

 ## Quick start